 TikTok provides built-in perks for your subs to access, and you can choose which to enable—or you can create your own.
 Popular perks include Discord server access, bonus live streams, personalized stickers, and subscriber-only videos and forums.

-By now, we’ve learned that live streaming offers creators numerous monetization opportunities.
-But it’s not the only way to make money on TikTok.
 These same strategies, like affiliate marketing and social selling, can be applied to your regular TikTok posts.
 This can extend your earning potential beyond live streams and to your regular content.
 Our recommendation?
 Aim for a mix of both.

 TikTok Shop also allows for direct product sales through the platform, integrating ecommerce with your content.
-And you don’t need to use live videos to use TikTok Shop—you can still upload regular shoppable videos and use the dedicated shop page to make frictionless sales.
+And you don’t need to use live videos to use TikTok Shop, you can still upload regular shoppable videos and use the dedicated shop page to make frictionless sales.

-But if we’re totally honest?
-Relying solely on TikTok’s native monetization features might not be the most profitable venture.
 The reasons for this are pretty simple: TikTok’s revenue share and platform limitations can impact your overall earnings, with eligibility requirements and TikTok taking a large chunk of your earnings.
-For a more flexible and potentially lucrative approach, consider using a platform like Whop.

-Enter Whop: Your Partner in TikTok Monetization
+Enter Whop: Your partner in TikTok monetization

 Whop homepage